adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 ### Haskell Type Level programming ideas I've unsuccessfully tried to apply, but am holding out hope for...

-* **Type level witnesses**: although they did in fact work for a specific problem, getting kind constraints to play nicely with associated libraries turned out harder than I imagined, and I'm not 100% convinced the added complexity if worth the effort.
+* **Type level witnesses**: although they did work for a specific problem, getting kind constraints to play nicely with associated libraries turned out harder than I imagined, and I'm not 100% convinced the added complexity if worth the effort.
 * **GADTs**: Know the type for each individual data constructor?
 Sounds good!
-I just haven't had a problem where this is exactly what I've needed, versus taking a different approach.
+I just haven't had a problem where this is exactly what I've needed.
-* **Existensial Types**.
-They sort of work, but there is a bug that prevents generic deriving from "just working" reasonably in the last situation I tried them, and I'd rather just user an alternative approach, like a smart constructor, then write my own generic instance.
+* **Existensial Types**: There is a bug that prevents generic deriving from "just working" reasonably in the last situation I tried them, and I'd rather just user an alternative approach, like a smart constructor, over writing my own generic instance.
 [GHC bug report](https://gitlab.haskell.org/ghc/ghc/-/issues/10514).

 ## Build Systems
-I'm not sure what else to say here, other than build systems in Haskell leave somthing to be desired!
+I'm not sure what else to say here, other than build systems in Haskell leave something to be desired!
 Stack works, but doesn't cache well, and there's the dreaded `flat namespace error` and other build errors that sometimes are most easily fixed by manually removing the offending library, or worst case removing your `.stack` directories.
-Alternatively, Nix is an efficient and robust build system, but is really complicated, and takes a non-trivial amount of time to learn, and requires an "expert" if you're going to use that for your CI build system.
+Alternatively, Nix is an efficient and robust build system, but is really complicated, and takes a non-trivial amount of time to learn and set up if you're going to use that for your CI build system.
 I want to learn Nix and use it for personal projects, it's just a question of priorities, and figuring out how to get it to work with `ghcid`.
 In 2021, I should really try `cabal` :)